 Compile twig templates

 The terminal is pre-installed on Linux and MacOS, but you will probably need to install additional software to use Drush if you are using Windows.
 We would recommend to install “Git Bash” for this.
-If you havn’t have it already, download and install the Git for Windows package from Google.
-This is the best terminal available for Windows platform.
+If you haven't had it already, download and install the Git for Windows package from Google.
+This is the best terminal available for the Windows platform.